Metaswitch/clearwater-readthedocs/docs/Clearwater_stress_testing.md

             "repo_server" => "http://repo.cw-ngv.com/latest",
             "number_start" => "2010000000",
             "number_count" => 1000,
-            "pstn_number_count" => 0,
+            "pstn_number_count" => 0}
-            "enum_server" => "enum.ENVIRONMENT.DOMAIN"}

 4. Upload your new environment to the chef server by typing `knife environment from file environments/ENVIRONMENT.rb`
 5. Create the deployment by typing `knife deployment resize -E ENVIRONMENT`.
 If you want more nodes, supply parameters such "--bono-count 5" or "--sprout-count 3" to control this.
 6. Follow [this process](https://github.com/Metaswitch/crest/blob/dev/docs/Bulk-Provisioning%20Numbers.md) to bulk provision subscribers.
 Create 100,000 subscribers per SIPp node.
-7. Create an ENUM server.
-You need a dedicated ENUM server because the DN range that stress tests use needs to be routed back to your own deployment.
-To create an ENUM server, type `knife box create -E ENVIRONMENT enum --index 1`.
-8. Add a DNS entry for the ENUM server - `knife dns record create -E ENVIRONMENT enum -z DOMAIN -T A --local enum -p ENVIRONMENT`.
-9. Create your stress test node by typing `knife box create -E ENVIRONMENT sipp --index 1`.
+7. Create your stress test node by typing `knife box create -E ENVIRONMENT sipp --index 1`.
 If you have multiple bono nodes, you'll need to create multiple stress test nodes by repeating this command with "--index 2", "--index 3", etc. - each stress test node only sends traffic to the bono with the same index.
   * To create multiple nodes, try `for x in {1..20} ; do { knife box create -E ENVIRONMENT sipp --index $x && sleep 2 ; } ; done`.
+  * To modify the number of calls/hour to simulate, edit/add `count=<number>` to `/etc/clearwater/shared_config`, then run `sudo /usr/share/clearwater/infrastructure/scripts/sip-stress` and `sudo service clearwater-sip-stress restart`.
-10. Create a Cacti server for monitoring the deployment, as described in [this document](Cacti.md).
+8. Create a Cacti server for monitoring the deployment, as described in [this document](Cacti.md).
-11. When you've finished, destroy your deployment with `knife deployment delete -E ENVIRONMENT`.
+9. When you've finished, destroy your deployment with `knife deployment delete -E ENVIRONMENT`.

 ### Manual (i.e. non-Chef) stress runs